 In May 2005, we sold Warner Bros.
-Publications, which conducted our sheet music operations.
+Publications, which conducted our sheet music operations, to Alfred Publishing.
 No gain or loss was recognized on the transaction, as the historical book basis of the net assets being sold was adjusted to fair value in connection with the accounting for the Acquisition.
 Due to our continuing involvement with Warner Bros.
-Publications, it is not reported as discontinued operations.
+Publications, it was not reported as discontinued operations.
 The sale is not expected to have a material effect on our future operating results and financial condition.
-For the three months ended December 31, 2004 the operations sold generated revenues of approximately \$15 million; operating income of approximately \$1 million; operating income before depreciation and amortization expense of \$1 million; and net income of approximately \$1 million.
+For the three months ended March 31, 2005, the operations sold generated revenues of approximately \$11 million; an operating loss of \$1 million; an operating loss before depreciation and amortization expense of \$1 million; and a net loss of approximately \$11 million.
+For the six months ended March 31, 2005, the operated revenues of approximately \$12 million.
+For the six months ended March 31, 2005, the operation sold generated revenues of approximately \$12 million.
+For the six months ended March 31, 2005, the operation sold generated revenues of approximately \$12 million.
+For the six months ended March 31, 2005, the operations sold generated revenues of approximately \$12 million.
+For the six months ended March 31, 2005, the operations sold generated revenues of approximately \$26 million and had no operating income, operating income before depreciation and amortization expense, or net income.